-It is that time of year when our thoughts drift towards planting annual and bring color and beauty back into our lives.
+It is that time of year when our thoughts drift towards planting annual and bringing color and beauty back into our lives.
 To create the perfect flower displays in Florida you need to plant flowers that have a high tolerance to salt.
 You also need plants that welcome exposure to high levels of sunlight.

 Begonia is an annual that a lot of people in Florida love to plant.
 These plants can have blooms in colors of red, pink, or white.
 Their leaves can often be as colorful as their blooms.
-The leaves may be green, variegated or have bronze tones.
-The plants with bronze colored leaves do better in areas of full sun.
+The leaves may be green, variegated, or have bronze tones.
+The plants with bronze-colored leaves do better in areas of full sun.

 The begonia is a hardy plant that will produce flowers from early spring until they are bitten by frost in the fall or winter.
 They rarely get taller than one foot, and they can be planted in full sun or in partial shade.

 Pansies are beautiful flowers that do best in the cool days of spring and the cool days of fall.
 They come in a wide variety of colors, and their petals often look like they are made from velvet.

 These plants require a good amount of shade because they are not heat tolerant.
 They are normally less than a foot in height and are often planted along the sides of paths and walkways.